-- You’ll know when the lamb is ready when it falls away from the bone and shreds very easily when pulled with two forks (if it’s not ready, place back in the oven for another 30 minutes).
+- You’ll know when the lamb is ready when it falls apart from the bone and shreds easily when pulled with two forks (if it’s not ready, place back in the oven for another 30 minutes).

-- When ready, remove unpeeled garlic clove and leave aside.
+- When ready, remove the unpeeled garlic clove and set aside.
 Shred the meat and mix it in with the onions.
 Leave it for about 15 minutes to soak up the juices before serving.

 FOR THE PESTO

-- In a food processor, combine the mint, coriander, pine nuts, cashews, Parmesan and the soft flesh from the roasted garlic clove.
+- In a food processor, combine the mint, coriander, pumpkin seeds, cashews, parmesan and the soft flesh from the roasted garlic clove.